PERMAFROST AND GAS HYDRATE BASICS

-Water in pore space freezes when the temperature of the rock is below zero degrees Celcius (32 degrees F), A phenomenon called freezing point depression (FPD) causes the actual freezing temperature to be somewhat lower than 0 C. FPD is a function of pressure, salinity, and pore size, and is usually about minus 1 to minus 2 degrees Celcius in clean coarse grained sandstones.
+Water in pore space freezes when the temperature of the rock is below zero degrees Celsius (32 degrees F), A phenomenon called freezing point depression (FPD) causes the actual freezing temperature to be somewhat lower than 0 C. FPD is a function of pressure, salinity, and pore size, and is usually about minus 1 to minus 2 degrees Celsius in clean coarse grained sandstones.
 It can be as much as minus 8 C in very fine grained silts and shales.

 View from the North Pole showing areas of continuous (blue) and discontinuous permafrost (grey)